gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she really didn't,
-but the one afternoon each week when she got to practice sketching and talk about books with Gumption was special, and it wasn't fair of Sindy to---
+but the one afternoon each week when she got to practice sketching and talk about books with Gumption was special, and it wasn't fair of Sindy to—

 "Hey," Gumption said, elbowing her.
 Maddy blinked.